Anonymous donor pays tab for East Texas college graduates - NewsBreak

 Anonymous donor pays tab for East Texas college graduates

-MARSHALL, Texas (AP) — Officials at Wiley College in East Texas say students graduating from the historically Black college were told at their commencement ceremony that an anonymous donor had paid their balances.
+Students graduating from a historically Black college in East Texas were told at their commencement ceremony that an anonymous donor had paid their balances, officials said.

 Wiley College said in a news release that over 100 students were gathered for graduation Saturday when the school's president made the announcement.